FAQs About Shamanism

 Preferably shamanic healing work is done with the client and the shaman together in the same physical space and time.
-However, when necessary, sessions can be conducted via Skype® or phone.
+However, when necessary, sessions can be conducted via Zoom or phone.

 Also, because time and space are irrelevant in the spirit world, if necessary shamanic healing can be done long-distance at a time when the client and shaman are not in contact in ordinary reality.

 If you want to arrange for long-distance healing please click here to access the Intake Form.
-Please read and sign it, and email it to firstname.lastname@example.org or mail it to Healing in Consciousness, 1045 Toedtli Drive, Boulder, Colorado 80305.
+Please read, fill in, and sign it, and email it to email@example.com or mail it to Healing in Consciousness, 1045 Toedtli Drive, Boulder, Colorado 80305.